RPGroup-PBoC/RegSeq/README.md

 If you encounter any issues with installation, please contact us through GitHub.

 Finally, to use this environment in a Jupyter notebook, a kernel needs to be created.
-Therefore, deactivate the environment and run the following line:
+Therefore, activate the environment and run the following line:

 `python -m ipykernel install --user --name mpathic_env --display-name "Python (mpathic)"`